JadenStrudwick/CompressedGameNotation/notes.md

 Major refactor decision is to use BitVec instead of byte arrays for my compressed data.
 This saves us from any wasted padding bytes.

 I NEED TO CHECK MY COMMENTS OVER

+# 4th of January 2024

+Had a break over the holidays, and due to the CS324 game, but I am back now.
+I need to start working on the final compression scheme.

+However, I spent some time today just refamiliarizing myself with the codebase, and fixing a few explict 'as' casts that could be replaced with 'try_into' casts.